rlupton20/tyro/README.md

-# jason
+# tyro

-`jason` is a dependently type JSON parsing library, that provides a quick way to create JSON parsers by deriving them from a type level description of the position of the value to be obtained.
+`tyro` is a dependently type JSON parsing library, that provides a quick way to create JSON parsers by deriving them from a type level description of the position of the value to be obtained.

 ## Example